General advice (updated 10th July)

 - if you are unable to submit claim supporting documents by the deadline.

-During COVID-19 response measures, RPW introduced an alternative process to the in-situ requirements.
+RPW introduced an alternative process to the in-situ requirements.
+Instead of on site visits, claimants were requested to submit:

 - documentary evidence demonstrating compliance with scheme rules.